AngryBytes/rawacme-node/README.md

 All of the above responses are `Response` instances from the Fetch API, documented at: https://developer.mozilla.org/en-US/docs/Web/API/Response

-Also see [./test.js] for more examples.
+Also see [test.js] for more examples.

 ### Testing

 For testing, use Pebble: https://github.com/letsencrypt/pebble

-The included [./test.js] script should work as-is when starting Pebble with `docker-compose up`, as outlined in the README there.
+The included [test.js] script should work as-is when starting Pebble with `docker-compose up`, as outlined in its README.

+[test.js]: ./test.js

 ### License